lukawarren/realtime-audio-processor/README.md

-# AQA A-Level CS Prelim
+# AQA A-Level CS Coursework
 Uses a series of FFTs to visualise music in realtime and apply a variety of effects.
 Works on Windows, Mac OS and Linux.

 ![RAP visualising a song](screenshots/RAP.png)